grizant/stat.blog/jekyll/index.md

 # Welcome!

 You've found my homepage.
 I'm an Assistant Professor of Statistics in the [Department of Mathematics & Statistics](https://www.unr.edu/math){:target="_blank"} at the [University of Nevada, Reno](https://www.unr.edu/){:target="_blank"}.
 Thanks for checking out my work!
 Please see more information below or by clicking the links above.
+Note that **publications** are listed in my [CV](/CV) in an effort to stay current.

 <a class="graybutton" href="/CV/cv_schissler.pdf">CV</a>
 &nbsp;&nbsp;